vnck/vnck.github.io/streams/_posts/2022-10-24-three-wishes.md

 ## The fulfilment of wishes

 Having been in my current company for almost a year, I will say that not all three of my wishes were fulfilled immediately.
-I guess that's why I ultimately settled on calling them wishes and not expectations, for I knew that they were in fact difficult, and I would be less disappointed if wishes were not fulfilled than if expectations were not met.
+I guess that's why I ultimately settled on calling them wishes and not expectations, for I knew that they were in fact difficult, and I would be less disappointed if wishes were not fulfilled than if expectations were not met[^4].
 But the initial unfulfilment only reaffirmed their importance for me.
 In fact, I found myself resolving to make an early exit.
 That eventually didn't happen for by a series of fortunate events, my wishes were sufficiently fulfilled, and so I'm alright to stay, for now.

 ---
 [^1]: Ten years.
 Just short of hitting a mid-life crisis, on which any further planning made now seems a futile effort.
 [^2]: See [Ikegai](https://en.wikipedia.org/wiki/Ikigai)
 [^3]: This can certainly be problematic, and I would like to think I am working on becoming more "location-agnostic".
+[^4]: Although I cannot discount the possibility of some influence of having watched _Three Thousand Years of Longing_.